angelomaia/NIR_RF_Prediction_R/README.md

 8. Combining the results and exporting in csv tables
 ```

-The outputs of the script are tables of calibration results and validation results for each individual prediction and two tables containing all of the calibration and validation results for all predictions, figures of the predicted versus observed values, and figures of the variables' importance in the prediction.
+The output of the script: tables of calibration results and validation results for each individual prediction and two tables containing all of the calibration and validation results for all predictions, figures of the predicted versus observed values and the variables importance in the prediction.

 You can check out a script to generate prediction scores visualization on [this repository](https://github.com/angelomaia/Pred_Scores_Visualization_R).